 Honorarium is an acknowledgement that an individual has been involved in certain activities not arising from their employment, and that, in relation to those activities, no other form of reward will be made.
-Payment is primarily made for two reasons, ‘to say thank you’ in recognition of the valuable service given and to ensure that a particular role is fi
+Payment is primarily made for two reasons, ‘to say thank you’ in recognition of the valuable service given and to ensure that a par

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.